karlstav/cava/README.md

         format                  "44100:16:2"
     }

-Run cava with `./cava -i fifo`.
+Uncomment and change input method to `fifo` in the config file.

-The path of the fifo can be specified with `-p`.
+The path of the fifo can be specified with the `source` parameter.

 I had some trouble with sync (the visualizer was ahead of the sound).
 Reducing the ALSA buffer in mpd fixed it: